-Adding images to Twitter is not as easy as it sounds.
-Twitter, like all major social media platforms, offers guidelines regarding file formats, maximum file sizes you can add, acceptable formats, and so on.
+Adding a Twitter static image to the social network Twitter is not as easy as it sounds.
+Twitter, like all major social media platforms, offers guidelines regarding file types, maximum file sizes you can add, acceptable formats, and so on.

 Unlike some other social media networks, Twitter is complicated when it comes to images.
 So, if you’ve tried to comply with the social media sizes of Twitter and still received a message from Twitter to optimize your images, you are not alone.

 Sometimes Twitter “likes” to crop some parts of your Twitter header image.
 That is why it is essential to know the correct dimensions, so none of your critical visual elements will be cropped again.

 Getting the correct sizes and image dimensions for a specific social media network may be challenging at times.
 And let’s not forget that you must keep in mind how your Twitter banner will scale across various devices and screen resolutions.

 In the following Twitter size guide, we will go through the correct dimensions for your designs and image size requirements.
 Besides the common Twitter banner size, you will also learn how to design cool multiple photo posts.
 We will also guide you on getting the right dimension for the newest Twitter feature: Twitter Fleets.